gyjbb/Leetcode-Python1/README.md

-# Leetcode-Python1
+# LC-Python1
 ## Array data structure、704.
 Binary Search、27.
 Remove Element
 May 09, 2023

-This is my first day to begin the data structure and algorithms study on leetcode. \
+This is my first day to begin the data structure and algorithms study. \
 In this blog, I will record the daily challenges I solve on leetcode, the difficulties I meet in the study process, and the total time taken to finish the daily tasks. \
 This daily challenge project is guided by Carl, a very famous programmer.
 Hopefully after two months of hard work, I will gain a deeper understanding of the data structures and algorithms.
 And use Python to generate more efficient solutions for business problems.